Echocardiography for Children

 of the heart.

-The test can be done in two ways.
+The test can be done in the following ways.

 it across the chest over the area where the heart is.
 The transducer sends and receives